presidential-innovation-fellows/mygov/_posts/2012-09-07-ui-ux-update-first-usability-and-wireframe.md

 ---
-title: "UX/UI Update #1: First Usability Session and Wireframe for Project MyGov"
+title: "UX/UI Update: First Usability Session and Wireframe for Project MyGov"
 description: "Project MyGov is reducing the burden of filling out government forms and spent the past two days doing some scrappy usability testing out in the wild."
 author: "Kara DeFrias and Danny Chapman"
 layout: post